 When Mennonites began a presence in this region, a deliberate decision was made not to start Mennonite congregations, but to work with local partners.

-Seeing Peace in Israel-Palestine Resolution for consideration by delegates in Orlando, July 2017
+Seeking Peace in Israel and Palestine Resolution for consideration by delegates in Orlando, July 2017

 “Jewish and Palestinian Voices for Peace” Speaking Tour